 When eyeglass lenses are scratched, they become less clear and are more likely to cause eye fatigue.
 Scratches also make it harder for others to see your eyes from the front, and may even begin to bother the wearer if scratches are noticeable.
-Although no material is completely scratch-proof, there are some treatments that can help your lenses resist scratching and have a longer life.
-We highly recommend scratch protection on your glasses to protect your investment in your vision!
+There are some treatments that can help your lenses resist scratching and have a longer life.